huynguy-db/arcion-docs/content/docs/target-setup/Confluent/confluent-platform.md

     - [`JSON`]({{< ref "docs/references/cdc-format/json-cdc-format" >}})

     ### Parameters related to snapshot mode
-    For snapshot mode, the following Confluent-specific parameters are available:
+    For snapshot mode, the following Confluent Platform-specific parameters are available:

     #### `replication-factor` *[v21.12.02.6]*
     Replication factor for data topics.
 For Kafka cluster setup this defines the factor in which Kafka topic partitions are replicated on different brokers.
 We pass this config value to Kafka and Kafka drives the partition level replication.